amp91/PeptideModels/README.md

 ______________________________

 ### Citation
-Should you find this repository beneficial to your research, please cite:
+Should you find this repository beneficial to your research, please cite our article:
 > [Machine learning designs new GCGR/GLP-1R dual agonists with enhances biological potency](https://www.nature.com/articles/s41557-024-01532-x)

 Puszkarska, A.M., Taddese, B., Revell, J. et al. Machine learning designs new GCGR/GLP-1R